deprecated-near-examples/near-pet-shop/README.md

 This project is based on Truffle's [Pet Shop Tutorial](https://www.trufflesuite.com/tutorials/pet-shop) but uses NEAR's custom provider called [near-web3-provider](https://github.com/nearprotocol/near-web3-provider) and deploys the Solidity contracts to the [NEAR EVM](https://github.com/near/near-evm).

-You may read more about the NEAR EVM in the link above, but suffice it to say it's a smart contract written in Rust that acts as the Ethereum Virtual Machine.
-This means developers may compile existing Ethereum contracts and deploy them to the NEAR blockchain.
-The EVM contract may hold multiple Ethereum contracts with transactions operating in a synchronous manner, as opposed to native NEAR smart contracts which are asynchronous.
-Projects may choose to use a provided `evm` account on a given network, or deploy their own EVM contract.
+You may read more about the NEAR EVM in the link above.
+In brief, it's an implementation of the Ethereum Virtual Machine (EVM) incorporated into NEAR.
+This means developers may preserve existing investment by compiling existing Ethereum contracts and deploying them to the NEAR blockchain as well.

 This is made possible by two NEAR libraries: